tigerbeetle/tigerbeetle/docs/concepts/oltp.md

     Visa.
     [_A deep dive on Solana, a high performance blockchain network_](https://usa.visa.com/solutions/crypto/deep-dive-on-solana.html).
 2023.

-## Next Up: Debit / Credit is the Schema for OLTP
+## Next: Debit / Credit is the Schema for OLTP

 OLTP workloads are massively increasing and we need a system designed from the ground up for extreme write contention.
 Since we know we need a new database for this purpose, we can now think about what